flutter/devtools/packages/devtools/README.md

 - `flutter packages pub global activate devtools`

 That will install (or update) DevTools on your machine.

 Going forward, we expect to have additional (and easier!) distributions mechanisms for DevTools.

 ### Run the DevTools application server

-Next, you want to run the local web server which can serve the DevTools application itself.
+Next, run the local web server, which will serve the DevTools application itself.

-Run one of the following two commands; if you have `pub` on your path:
+Run one of the following two commands:

-- `pub global run devtools`

-And if you have `flutter` on your path:
+- `pub global run devtools` (if you have `pub` on your path)

-- `flutter packages pub global run devtools`
+- `flutter packages pub global run devtools` (if you have `flutter` on your path)

 On the command-line, you should see output that looks something like: